 - It might be helpful to bring your children to explore the preschool grounds a few times before the first day.

 - For toddlers/preschoolers, be sure to set aside at least 3 days of orientation.
-That means if your child is to start preschool on 15th August, you will need to set aside 16th and 17th August as well for orientation.
 Most preschools will have you be with your child for an hour or two on the first day, your child to be on his/her own for an hour or two on the second day and increasing periods of time subsequently.
 Depending on your child, this orientation period might take just a few days or a couple of weeks.